mistyliao/cis-195-f21/apps/app-7/app-7.md

 ## Getting Started
 * Download the [starter project](egg-hunt.zip)
-    - Note that Cocoapods has already been used to install the `Firebase/Database` pod
-* Note that because we have installed Cocoapods, **you must use the .xcodeworkspace** file instead of the .xcodeproj file
-* Look around and get familiar with the codebase
+* Look around and get familiar with the codebase and the TODO items
     - Main.storyboard
     - ViewController.swift
     - EggAnnotation.swift
 * Make sure the app compiles

 ## Install Firebase
 In this project, we'll use **Firebase Realtime Database** to keep track of collected eggs.
-Although the Firebase Cocoapod has been installed for you, we still need to setup a Firebase project.
-I recommend watching this week's lecture to see how this is done.
-Alternatively, [follow the instructions here](https://firebase.google.com/docs/database/ios/start).
+In order to use Firebase, we will need to 1) add the Firebase package to our project using Swift Package Manager and 2) register our app with a Firebase project.
+I recommend watching this week's lecture to see how both of these steps are done.
+In order to setup your Firebase project, I recommend [following the instructions here](https://firebase.google.com/docs/database/ios/start).
+* When adding the Firebase Swift Package, select "Firebase Database" in the list of package options
 * When creating your Database, be sure to start it in *Test Mode*
 * DO NOT use Cloud Firestore.
 Use Realtime Database.